state-space-models/cuthbert/docs/examples/temporal_parallelization_kalman.md

 Median runtime:   0.043s |    0.076s
 ```

+We highlight two things.
+First, the compile time for the parallel version is
+higher, and this is because the parallel implementation is more complex and has
+more operations (thus more work for the compiler).
+Second, since this CPU
-Since the CPU only has 16 threads, it's not surprising that the parallel version
+only has 16 threads, there's not enough opportunity for parallelism, and hence
+the parallel version ends up being slower due to the higher computational
+complexity.

+The benefit of the parallel version becomes clear when we run it on a GPU, in
-is slower.
-However, on an NVIDIA A100-SXM4-80GB GPU, we get:
+this case on an NVIDIA A100-SXM4-80GB:

 ```txt
                Sequential | Parallel